‘This is like coming home’: Barca thrash Athletic on return to Camp Nou

 The top tier of Camp Nou remains mostly a skeleton of metal and concrete beams and pillars; huge construction cranes loom over the stadium and are visible from the stands, and there are areas that look like a construction site.

 Work on upgrading Camp Nou began in June 2023 to repair, modernise and expand a venue that previously had a capacity of 99,000.
-The club secured 1.45 billion euros (then $1.6bn) from multiple investors to undertake the re-modeling project.
+The club secured 1.45 billion euros (then $1.6bn) from multiple investors to undertake the remodelling project.

 Barcelona had originally planned to be back playing games at Camp Nou as early as November 2024 to coincide with the club’s 125th anniversary.
 The date was pushed back several times, and the club has not said when it now expects the stadium work to be completed.
 The club said it plans to seek permission from authorities to open more seating as work progresses.